Species-Appropriate Diet

 The most effective nutrition strategy is the one that produces consistent, observable indicators of health.
 Diet quality should show up in:

-- stable stool quality and regularity
+- Stable stool quality and regularity

-- healthy body condition and muscle tone
+- Healthy body condition and muscle tone

-- stable energy and recovery capacity
+- Stable energy and recovery capacity

-- good skin and coat quality
+- Good skin and coat quality

-- predictable appetite without chronic hunger or overeating
+- Predictable appetite without chronic hunger or overeating

 This feedback approach helps ensure that dietary changes improve function, not just labels or ideology.
 Many pet parents notice meaningful improvements when moving from a less species-appropriate diet toward a more species-appropriate one—particularly in stool quality, coat condition, appetite regulation, body composition, and overall vitality.
 These changes often reflect improved digestibility, better nutrient utilization, increased moisture intake, and reduced inflammatory burden from highly processed ingredients or unstable fats.